Unmanned Aerial Systems

-Manufacturers, investors, and entrepreneurs in all 77 counties of Oklahoma and 28 counties in southern Kansas are served by the UAS Cluster Initiative.
+Manufacturers, investors, and entrepreneurs in all 77 counties of Oklahoma and 105 counties in Kansas are served by the UAS Cluster Initiative.
 The effort attracts private capital, accelerates start-ups, promotes regional research parks, and enables the sharing of best practices.
 Learn more at https://uascluster.com/

 Oklahoma UAS Assets

 - The Oklahoma Air & Spaceport has the only FAA approved space flight corridor in the National Airspace System not within restricted airspace or Military Operating Area.
 It has one of the longest and the widest runways in North America (13,503×300-foot), six commercial aircraft hangars and land available for lease with bonding authority.
 It is one of 10 in the U.S. with an FAA Launched Site Operator License.